 Suggested Insecticide Concentrates

-- D-Fense SC- A suspended insecticide concentrate with a long residual; spray inside or outside.
+- Cyzmic CS- A suspended, encapsulated insecticide concentrate with a long residual and controlled release; spray inside or outside.
 It adheres well to surfaces.

 - Cyper WSP - Wettable powder; may be used inside or outside.

 - D-Force HPX Aerosol- With crack & crevice tip- Last 4-8 weeks.

-- CB 80 - This pyrethrin aerosol spray is used for killing spiders on contact and flushing them out of hiding places.
+- Stryker 54 Contact Spray - This pyrethrin aerosol spray is used for killing spiders on contact and flushing them out of hiding places.

 C. Insecticide Dusts- Additional Treatment